compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 To quit a project:
 1. Tap on the main menu button.
 1. Tap on `Save and exit`.
+1. (Optional) If you are working on a project for the very first time, a prompt will ask you if you want to save your work.

 Next : [Compositeur Digital UX Account](account.md)